Sherman5A/usw-pop-coursework-2/report/writing/report.md

 ## Introduction

+## Automated Testing

+The project will make extensive use of automated testing throughout development and deployment.
+Automated testing allows a developer to monitor if any defects are present in their codebase without manually testing and searching for errors, saving time.
+A report by the National Institute of Standards & Technology [-@nist-report] reports software bugs are estimated to have cost the United States of America $59.5 billion annually.
+They estimated that approximately $22.5 billion, a third of the cost, could be saved through improvements in testing infrastructure.
+The impact of automated testing is not only observed on the macro scale, but also on the team scale.
+Salesforce, customer relationship management software provider, reported the following reductions after implementing automated testing: staff involved in application deployment reduced by 65%, two to 3 hours of final testing became 10 minutes of automated tests, 3 to 4 hours of post-release testing was handled by 45 minutes automated testing, the patch release team reduced by 80%, and savings of 300 hours per major release [@succeeding-with-agile].
+On the other hand, automated testing has the following
+disadvantages: it has higher initial costs than manual testing, knowledge of the test tools is required, the tests require maintenance, and implementing testing requires either a developer or testing specialist [@automated-testing-article].
+Despite these disadvantages, when automated testing is implemented early into a project's development its advantages far outweigh the detriments.
+Catching errors early without manual testing reduces the cost of finding and then solving them, in addition to improving the structure of the project, as seen in processes like test-driven development that will be discussed later.
+Overall, automated testing is an extremely valuable area with a significant role in the project's development process.

+- Ensure that caught as they can become costly with time

+The time invested by creating these automated tests can be recouped by the time saved in manual testing stages.

 ## Testing pyramid

 ![Testing Pyramid [@google-test-blog]](images/testing-pyramid.png){height=35%}

-The test structure of the program will follow the testing pyramid strategy created by Mike Cohn [-@succeeding-with-agile].
+The automated test structure of the program will follow the testing pyramid strategy created by Mike Cohn [-@succeeding-with-agile].
 His initial interpretation was a pyramid with 3 levels.
 The bottom being unit testing, then service testing, and finally, at the top, user interface testing.
 Various interpretations have stemmed from Mike Cohn's original design, renaming the pyramid's stages or by adding additional layers.
 However, it is agreed that the lowest layers receive the highest time and processing investment with the largest number of tests.
 As you ascend the pyramid's layers, the tests become more infrequent with lower investment.
 As seen in figure 2, unit tests would have the highest amount of tests; whereas, end-to-end (E2E) and user interface tests number far fewer, running less frequently.
 This is because end-to-end tests, whilst comprehensive, have several disadvantages.
 Cohn [-@succeeding-with-agile] lists the drawbacks as, fragility, time cost, and processing cost.
 E2E tests are brittle; small changes in the program's user interface could break several tests.
 Repeated fixes create discontent and a reluctance to fix the broken test, leaving it useless.
 Moreover, effective, non-brittle E2E testing increases development time costs, making a large E2E test suite impractical.
 Finally, E2E testing costs more computationally than unit and integration testing, therefore tests can not run as frequently, decreasing daily coverage compared to unit and integration testing.
 On the other hand, unit testing, despite being quick, only deals with small independent slices of the program, missing tests concerning external services and how they integrate with each other.
 Therefore, service, or integration testing, acts middleman to avoid testing external dependencies such as databases, APIs and user input through the user interface.

+The explanation on the testing pyramid provided short insights into the stages.
+The following report will delve into the details and implementation of these layers.

 ## Unit tests

-## Integration tests

-### Narrow

-### Wide

-## End to end testing

-Input validation etc.

-## Implementation with continuous integration services

-## Conclusion

-First areas of testing.

-The first stages of testing will occur during the development and programming process.
+The first stages of testing occur during the development and programming process.
 The project will make extensive use of unit tests; these tests involve writing isolated automated tests that target small sections of the program, known as units.

 Creation of the unit test involves developing a criteria, referred to the test case.